The Admission of Students

 Advanced Standing for Entering First-Year Students

 Bates courses each carry 1 course credit, with the exception of Short Term courses, some applied music and dance courses and performance-based courses, which carry 0.5 course credit.
-Students who enter as first-year students must earn at least twenty-four Bates credits, not including courses taken in the Short Term, in order to be awarded a Bates degree.
-With a total of 32 course credits required for the degree, up to eight non-Bates credits may be applied toward the total.
-Advanced Placement, International Baccalaureate, A-Level Examination, and transfer credits are all considered non-Bates credits and may not exceed eight credits in total.
+Students who enter as first-year students must earn at least 28 Bates credits, in order to be awarded a Bates degree.
+With a total of 32 course credits required for the degree, up to 4 non-Bates credits may be applied toward the total.
+Advanced Placement, International Baccalaureate, A-Level Examination, and transfer credits are all considered non-Bates credits and may not exceed 4 credits in total.

 Advanced Placement.
 Bates participates in the Advanced Placement (AP) Program of the College Entrance Examination Board.
 Credit is awarded only upon receipt of official scores from The College Board.
-A student who achieves a score of four or five on an Advanced Placement examination given by the Educational Testing Service may be granted two course credits, or one course credit in the case of AP courses covering the equivalent of one semester of college work.
-A student achieving a score of three on an examination covering the equivalent of two semesters of college work may be granted one course credit.
-No credit is granted for a score of three on an examination covering the equivalent of one semester of college work.
-A maximum of eight Advanced Placement credits may be applied to the Bates academic record.
+A student who achieves a score of 4 or 5 on an Advanced Placement examination given by the Educational Testing Service may be granted 2 course credits, or 1 course credit in the case of AP courses covering the equivalent of one semester of college work.
+A student achieving a score of 3 on an examination covering the equivalent of 2 semesters of college work may be granted 1 course credit.
+No credit is granted for a score of 3 on an examination covering the equivalent of 1 semester of college work.
+A maximum of 4 non-Bates credits, including Advanced Placement credit, may be applied to the Bates academic record.
 Credit equivalencies may be viewed on the registrar's website (bates.edu/registrar/academic-record/non-bates-credit/ap-equivalent-chart/).

 International Baccalaureate.
 Credit is awarded only upon receipt of the official International Baccalaureate (IB) transcript with the examination scores.
 The IB subjects must be equivalent to subjects taught at Bates, with "English" accepted only if the focus was on literature rather than language instruction.
-For courses taken in the "Higher Level Subjects" category, one Bates course credit may be awarded for each IB course with an examination grade of five.
-Two Bates course credits may be awarded for each IB course with examination grades of six or seven.
-For courses taken in the "Standard Level Subjects" category, one course credit may be awarded for each course with an examination grade of six or seven.
-A maximum of eight International Baccalaureate credits may be applied to the Bates academic record.
+For courses taken in the "Higher Level Subjects" category, 1 Bates course credit may be awarded for each IB course with an examination grade of 5.
+Two Bates course credits may be awarded for each IB course with examination grades of 6 or 7.
+For courses taken in the "Standard Level Subjects" category, 1 course credit may be awarded for each course with an examination grade of 6 or 7.
+A maximum of 4 non-Bates credits, including International Baccalaureate credit, may be applied to the Bates academic record.

 A-Level Examination.
 Credit is awarded for successful scores on A-Level (Advanced Level) examinations only, and not for O-Level (Ordinary Level) or AS (Advanced Subsidiary) examinations.
 Credit is awarded upon receipt of the official copy of examination grades presented on the General Certificate of Education.
 No credit may be granted for English-language examinations or the general paper.
-Two Bates course credits may be awarded for each A-Level examination graded A or B (one course credit for a B in mathematics).
-One Bates course credit may be awarded for a grade of C. A maximum of eight A-Level credits may be applied to the Bates academic record.
+Two Bates course credits may be awarded for each A-Level examination graded A or B (1 course credit for a B in mathematics).
+One Bates course credit may be awarded for a grade of C. A maximum of 4 non-Bates credits, including A-Level credit, may be applied to the Bates academic record.